 There are several options from here.

 a.
-You can go down Union Street and make a right on Stockton and walk back where you parked.
+You can go down Union Street, make a right on Stockton, and walk back to where you parked.

 b.
-You can go up Montgomery and make a left on Filbert Stairway or Greenwich Stairway for additional heart pumping cardio.
+For additional heart-pumping cardio, go up Montgomery and make a left on Filbert Stairway or Greenwich Stairway.

 c.
 Go back to Washington Square for restaurant options.